getporter/porter/docs/content/bundle/create.md

 🙏🏼 Please, [do not embed bash commands] directly in the porter.yaml file because it is much more difficult to get the escaping and quotes correct than putting the bash in a separate file.

-Bundles actions should be [idempotent], meaning an action can be repeated without causing errors, and it should have the same effect each time.
+Bundles actions should be idempotent, meaning an action can be repeated without causing errors, and it should have the same effect each time.
 A user of your bundle should be able to re-run install/upgrade/uninstall multiple times in a row, perhaps because the bundle failed half-way through when run the first time.
 Make sure that your commands gracefully handle resources already existing in the install and upgrade actions, and handles already deleted resources in the uninstall action.
 Some mixins, like the exec mixin, have [built-in support for error handling][ignore-errors] and ignoring errors in certain circumstances.